 Treating Scars After Getting Breast Implants / Breast Augmentation

-- At Cosmetic Surgery for Women in Hawthorn East or Medici Clinic in Berwick, you may be offered some extra scar minimisation treatments when needed.
+- At Cosmetic Surgery for Women in Hawthorn East, you may be offered some extra scar minimisation treatments when needed.

 - However, for most breast augmentation procedures, scars are readily hidden in the inframammary fold (this is the breast crease, i.e., where the lower part of the breast meets the skin under the rib cage).